-- ✓ A new discrete DSO directorate with a dedicated director, responsible for network and market development. - ✓ Publishing a range of data so our intervention decisions are transparent.
+- ✓ A new DSO functional model with a dedicated director, responsible for network and market development. - ✓ Publishing a range of data so our intervention decisions are transparent.
 All load-related intervention decisions over £2m will be externally assured and the results made public. - ✓ Maintaining and publishing a Conflict-of-Interest Management Plan, developed with stakeholder input.